Firefly: a browser-based interactive 3D data visualization tool for millions of data points: Example Firefly visualizations of astronomical datasets

-This high(er) resolution version uses the same initial starting conditions as the lower resolution simulation shown in panel (a), however interestingly, a biconical outflow does not appear in this higher resolution version (when viewed in column density or standard projection).
+This high(er) resolution version uses the same initial starting conditions as the lower resolution simulation shown in panel (a), however interestingly, a biconical outflow does not appear in this higher resolution version (when viewed in column density or using the previous visualization settings used for the low resolution dataset).
 Contrasting between these two different resolution simulations could help us understand how such outflows are launched and in what kinds of galaxies.
 Concretely, even if one was to explain this difference as a ``resolution artifact'' then, by contrasting these two simulations to isolate the physics that is unresolved in the lower resolution simulation, we can identify a key component to driving these sorts of outflows.
-Most importantly, because the starting conditions are the same (modulo the numerical resolution) the difference cannot be explained by different macroscopic properties of the galaxy like the total mass, gas(/baryon) fraction, star formation rate, stellar mass, etc. (which are numerically converged).
+Most importantly, the outflows can't be explained by differences in the macroscopic properties of the galaxy like the total mass, gas(/baryon) fraction, star formation rate, stellar mass, because they are numerically converged between the high and low resolution simulations.
 Instead, by honing in on the key differing attributes of these simulations we can, hopefully, identify the driving attributes of galaxies which are observed to launch similar outflows in the real universe .